-- in full if the European patent application is withdrawn, refused or deemed to be withdrawn before the Examining Divisions have assumed responsibility; or - (ii) at a rate of 75% if the European patent application is withdrawn, refused or deemed to be withdrawn after the Examining Divisions have assumed responsibility but before substantive examination has begun.
+in full if the European patent application is withdrawn, refused or deemed to be withdrawn before the Examining Divisions have assumed responsibility; or

+(ii) at a rate of 75% if the European patent application is withdrawn, refused or deemed to be withdrawn after the Examining Divisions have assumed responsibility but before substantive examination has begun.
+This applies in particular where the applicant does not respond to the search opinion on time (leading to the application being deemed to be withdrawn under Rule 70a(3) - see B-XII, 9), but does file on time either the request for examination according to Rule 70(1) (see C-VI, 1.1) or confirmation that he wishes to proceed with the application according to Rule 70(2) (see C-VI, 1.1.1).
 An applicant unsure whether substantive examination has begun and wanting to withdraw the application only if he will receive the 75% refund may make withdrawal contingent upon the refund ("conditional" withdrawal).